Cstrehl55/Cstrehl-dataviz-portfolio/final-project-part-three.md

 Ultimately, the final design combines storytelling, data accuracy, and emotional connection.
 It informs viewers about the science, shows them real impacts, and leaves them with clear steps to act, creating a complete and meaningful narrative around concussion awareness.
 ## References
-Data references are provided in part one, with additional references found on the shorthand for text provided here.
+Data references are provided in part one, with additional references found on the shorthand for text provided there.

 ## AI acknowledgements